-- 5.9.1 'Sexting' in this policy refers to any sharing of youth-produced sexual imagery between children.
+- 5.9.1 "Sharing of consensual or non-consensual nude and semi-nude images or videos" in this policy refers to any sharing of youth-produced sexual imagery between children.
 This includes: - A person under the age of 18 creating and sharing sexual imagery of themselves with a peer under the age of 18; - A person under the age of 18 sharing sexual imagery created by another person under the age of 18 with a peer under the age of 18 or an adult; - A person under the age of 18 being in possession of sexual imagery created by another person under the age of 18.

 Inappropriate sexualised language sent as text online has not been included in the UK Council for Child Internet Safety guidance or definition.
-Barr's Hill School will still take this behaviour seriously as a safeguarding matter and respond with support and sanctions as appropriate.
+Stoke Park School will still take this behaviour seriously as a safeguarding matter and respond with support and sanctions as appropriate.

-- 5.9.2 Barr's Hill School has a responsibility to educate children in the risks relating to 'sexting' and how to keep themselves safe online.
-See Appendix A for links to E-Safety Policy and Barr's Hill School Relationships, Sex & Health Education policy. - 5.9.3 Any incidents or suspected incidents of 'sexting' should be reported to the DSL without delay. - 5.9.4 Once reported to the DSL, the DSL will decide on the appropriate course of action.
-This could include: - Confiscation of mobile phones in line with guidance 'Searching, Screening and Confiscation, January 2018); - Referrals to the police and/or MASH; - Sanctions in accordance with behaviour policy; - Support for young people involved to prevent reoccurrence. - 5.9.5 Any incidents of 'sexting' involving the following will result in a MASH and/or Police referral: - Adult involvement; - Coercion or blackmail; - Children under the age of 13; - Extreme, or violent content; - Immediate risk of harm. - 5.9.6 Staff will not view images or videos on pupil devices.
-Confiscated devices will be stored securely and passed to the relevant agencies. - 5.9.7 We will work with parents as necessary if their child is involved in 'sexting'.
+5.9.2 Stoke Park School has a responsibility to educate children in the risks relating to 'Sharing of consensual or non-consensual nude and semi-nude images or videos' and how to keep themselves safe online.
+See Appendix A for links to E-Safety Policy and Stoke Park School Relationships, Sex & Health Education policy.

+- 5.9.3 Any incidents or suspected incidents of 'Sharing of consensual or non-consensual nude and semi-nude images or videos' should be reported to the DSL without delay.

+- 5.9.4 Once reported to the DSL, the DSL will decide on the appropriate course of action.
+This could include:

+- Referrals to the MASH in regards to both peers (also the police if urgent response required);

+- Confiscation of mobile phones in line with guidance 'Searching, Screening and Confiscation, January 2018);

+- Sanctions in accordance with behaviour policy;

+- Support for young people involved to prevent reoccurrence.

+- 5.9.5 Any incidents of 'Sharing of consensual or non-consensual nude and semi-nude images or videos' involving the following will result in a MASH and sometimes a Police referral:

+- Adult involvement;

+- Coercion or blackmail;

+- Children under the age of 13;

+- Extreme, or violent content;

+- Immediate risk of harm.

+- 5.9.6 Staff will not view images or videos on pupil devices.
+Confiscated devices will be stored securely and passed to the relevant agencies.

+- 5.9.7 We will work with parents as necessary if their child is involved in 'Sharing of consensual or non-consensual nude and semi-nude images or videos'.

-5.9.8 We operate a culture of safeguarding and young people should feel confident to disclose if they have sent an inappropriate image of themselves.
+- 5.9.8 We operate a culture of safeguarding and young people should feel confident to disclose if they have sent an inappropriate image of themselves.
 Children will always be supported to retrieve and delete the images.

+- 5.10 Peer on Peer Sexual Violence and Sexual Harassment

+- 5.10.1 Sexual Violence and sexual harassment, just like the above types of Peer on Peer abuse, can occur both in and out of school (online and face to face) between children of any age and sex and is never acceptable.
+This includes children from Primary school through to Secondary and higher.
+Examples of this are:

+- rape;

+- assault by penetration;

+- sexual assault;

+- causing someone to engage in sexual activity without consent;

+- sexual comments including on social media:

+- sexual jokes;

+- physical behaviour;

+- online sexual harassment;

+- sharing of unwanted explicit content;

+- upskirting;

+- sexualised online bullying;

+- sexual exploitation, coercion and threats.